 The Association further believes that school security personnel must be properly trained to respond to confrontational and violent situations.
 In addition, all staff should be provided with appropriate, ongoing training on how to create, promote, and maintain a safe school climate.
 The Association believes that training qualified school mental health professionals, law enforcement officers, and other personnel in restorative justice practices will also foster a safe school community.
+The Association also believes that school districts should assess and provide appropriate levels of campus monitor/student ratios based on their respective student enrollments and needs.

-The Association also believes that all school buildings should have controlled access.
+The Association further believes that all school buildings should have controlled access.
 School design should incorporate technologies which facilitate safety.
+Additional safety measures should be implemented when school facilities are used for public events.
+Schools should not be open for classes when the building is used as a polling location.

-The Association further believes behavior that does not match the expectations for school safety is often a result of trauma, adverse conditions, or the absence of conflict resolution, anger management, and problem-solving skills.
+The Association believes behavior that does not match the expectations for school safety is often a result of trauma, adverse conditions, or the absence of conflict resolution, anger management, and problem-solving skills.
 Therefore, students must be taught strategies and skills, including conflict resolution, that develop respect, self-discipline, and self-control.
 Students must learn to distinguish between their own rights and responsibilities and the rights and responsibilities of others.
 Appropriate services and placement within education programs and/or with state and/or community agencies must be provided for students who disrupt the learning environment or who are dangerous to other students, education employees, and themselves.

-The Association believes that appropriate school behavior begins and is reinforced in the home.
+The Association also believes that appropriate school behavior begins and is reinforced in the home.
 Programs that provide assistance and training in child development, effective parenting skills, and strategies for dealing with disruptive students must be available for parents/guardians.
 Schools can be instrumental in identifying and recommending strategies that can assist parents/guardians.
-(1994, 2021)
+(1994, 2022)